 He said, “If we get moving, it will get favorable attention to be able to advance it.”

-Singleton is the only sponsor of the bill thus far in the Senate, and no Assemblymember has introduced a companion bill yet.
+Singleton is the only bill sponsor thus far in the Senate, and no Assemblymember has introduced a companion bill yet.
 He said he typically doesn’t look for sponsors.

-Once a deal is made on bigger issues, other bills are more likely to move forward.
+Once a deal is made on bigger issues, other bills will likely move forward.